pattertj/LoopTrader/README.md

 <h4 align="center">An extensible options trading bot built on top of Python.</h4>

 <p align="center">
+  <a href="#description">Description</a> •
   <a href="#installation">Installation</a> •
   <a href="#usage">Usage</a> •
   <a href="#contributing">Contributing</a> •
   <a href="#license">License</a>
 </p>

+## Description
+The goal for LoopTrader is to provide a flexible engine for running one or more option trading strategies in real-time against provided broker API's.
+The Key Features include:

+* Simple to setup and run multiple trading bots
+* Extensibility for various brokers, trading strategies, and logging patterns
+* Local storage for trades and orders
+* Support for notifications and interactions through tools like Telegram

+LoopTrader is very much a work in progress and is currently not feature complete.
+See the [Issues](https://github.com/pattertj/LoopTrader/issues) for what remains open, or to make a suggestion.

 ## Installation
 Installation is the next section in an effective README.
 Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.